 The Architecture

 The code snippets presented below are only for demonstration purposes (pseudo code).
 Their goal is to illustrate the general approach to various tasks.
 To see real life examples please follow the links provided when appropriate.
-In general, you have to create a request , implement action in order to know what to do with such request.
-And use gateway that implements gateway interface.
+In general, you have to create a , implement in order to know what to do with such request.
+And use gateway that implements .
 This is where things get processed.
 This interface forces us to specify route to possible actions and can execute the request.
 So, gateway is the place where a request and an action meet together.

 That's the big picture.
 Now let's talk about the details: